Polycomb-group proteins: Recruitment in X chromosome inactivation

+Mechanism

+Some studies showed that PRC2 components are not associated with Xist RNA or do not interact functionally.
+Another has shown, by means of mass spectrometry analysis, that two subunits of PRC2 may interact with Xist, although these proteins are also found in other complexes and are not unique components of the PRC2 complex.

+PRC2 binds the A-repeat (RepA) of Xist RNA directly and with very high affinity (dissociation constants of 10-100 nanomolar), supporting Xist-mediated recruitment of PRC2 to the X chromosome.
+It is unclear if such interactions occurs in vivo under physiological conditions.
+Failure to turn up PRC2 proteins in function screens may result from incomplete screens or because cells cannot survive or compete without PRC2.
+Two super-resolution microscopy analyses have presented divergent views: one showed that Xist and PRC2 are spatially separated, the other that Xist and PRC2 are tightly linked.
+Recruitment of PCR could occur through several mechanisms in parallel, including direct Xist-mediated recruitment, adaptor proteins, chromatin changes, RNA pol II exclusion, or PRC1 recruitment.
+For instance, PRC2 recruitment is linked to PRC1-mediated H2A119 ubiquitination in differentiating embryonic stem cells (ESCs). where PRC1 recruitment is mediated by hnrnpK and Xist repB.
+In fully differentiated cells, PRC2 recruitment seems to be dependent on Xist RepA.
+Alternative and complementary pathways, such as phase separation, could also be at work to establish PRC2 recruitment on the X in different experimental systems and during different stages of development.
+See also work from the Tartaglia lab.

 In plants

 In Physcomitrella patens the PcG protein FIE is specifically expressed in stem cells such as the unfertilized egg cell.
 Soon after fertilisation the FIE gene is inactivated in the young embryo.
 The Polycomb gene FIE is expressed in unfertilised egg cells of the moss Physcomitrella patens and expression ceases after fertilisation in the developing diploid sporophyte.

 It has been shown that unlike in mammals the PcG are necessary to keep the cells in a differentiated state.
 Consequently, loss of PcG causes de-differentiation and promotes embryonic development.

 Polycomb-group proteins also intervene in the control of flowering by silencing the Flowering Locus C gene.
 This gene is a central part of the pathway that inhibits flowering in plants and its silencing during winter is suspected to be one of the main factors intervening in plant vernalization.